Phytoplasma: Genetics

 The genomes of four phytoplasmas have been sequenced: "onion yellows", "aster yellows witches' broom" ("Candidatus Phytoplasma asteris"), "Ca. Phytoplasma australiense", and "Ca. Phytoplasma mali".
-Phytoplasmas have very small genomes, with extremely low GC content (sometimes as little as 23%, which is thought to be the lower threshold for a viable genome).
-In fact, the Bermuda grass white-leaf phytoplasma ("Ca. P. cynodontis") has a genome size of only 530 kb, one of the smallest known genomes of all living organisms.
+Phytoplasmas have very small genomes with extremely low GC content (sometimes as little as 23%, which is thought to be the lower threshold for a viable genome).
+In fact, the Bermuda grass white-leaf phytoplasma ("Ca. P. cynodontis") has a genome size of only 530 kilobases (kb), one of the smallest known genomes of all living organisms.
 The larger phytoplasma genomes are around 1350 kb in size.
 The small genome size of phytoplasma is attributable to reductive evolution from Bacillus/Clostridium ancestors.
 Phytoplasmas have lost ≥75% of their original genes, and can thus no longer survive outside of insects or plant phloem.
 Some phytoplasmas contain extrachromosomal DNA such as plasmids.

 Despite their small genomes, many predicted phytoplasma genes are present in multiple copies.
 Phytoplasmas lack many genes encoding standard metabolic functions and have no functioning homologous recombination pathway, but they do have a sec transport pathway.
 Many phytoplasmas contain two rRNA operons.
 Unlike other Mollicutes, the triplet code of UGA is used as a stop codon in phytoplasmas.

-Phytoplasma genomes contain large numbers of transposons and insertion sequences and also contain a unique family of repetitive extragenic palindromes termed PhREPS for which no role is known.
-However, it is theorized that the stem-loop structures in PhREPS play a role in transcription termination or genome stability.
+Phytoplasma genomes contain large numbers of transposons and insertion sequences, as well as a unique family of repetitive extragenic palindromes termed PhREPS, for which no role is known.
+It is theorized that the stem-loop structures in PhREPS play a role in transcription termination or genome stability.

 Taxonomy

 Phytoplasmas belong to the monotypic order Acholeplasmatales.
-In 1992, the Subcommittee on the Taxonomy of Mollicutes proposed the use of 'Phytoplasma' rather than 'mycoplasma-like organisms' 'for reference to the phytopathogenic mollicutes'.
+In 1992, the Subcommittee on the Taxonomy of Mollicutes proposed the use of "'Phytoplasma' rather than 'mycoplasma-like organisms' for reference to the phytopathogenic mollicutes".
 In 2004, the generic name Phytoplasma was adopted and is currently of Candidatus (Ca.) status (used for bacteria that cannot be cultured).
-Phytoplasma taxonomy is complicated because the organisms cannot be cultured; methods normally used to classify prokaryotes are thus not available.
+As phytoplasma cannot be cultured, methods normally used to classify prokaryotes are not available.
 Phytoplasma taxonomic groups are based on differences in fragment sizes produced by restriction digests of 16S ribosomal RNA gene sequences (RFLPs) or by comparisons of DNA sequences from 16S/23S spacer regions.
 The actual number of taxonomic groups remains unclear; recent work on computer-simulated restriction digests of the 16Sr gene suggested up to 28 groups, whereas others have proposed fewer groups with more subgroups.
 Each group includes at least one Ca. Phytoplasma species, characterized by distinctive biological, phytopathological, and genetic properties.